albar965/albar965.github.io/littlenavmap-faq.md

 Data sources limit this functionality and it depends on the selected navdata source in menu `Scenery Library`:

 * Navigraph only: This has only limited administrative airport information.
 Only airport name (`Frankfurt am Main`), ICAO code (`EDDF`), ICAO region (`ED`) and area code (`EUR`) are available.
 * All other modes: The completeness of administrative information depends on the airport.
 Administrative data (State, City, etc.) is often missing for X-Plane airports.
-Country information is missing in MSFS.
+Country information is completely missing in MSFS.

 [**▲**](#top)